The Shocking Truth About Passive Income No One Tells You

 The process is a symphony of technology and finance, elegantly simple in its execution:

-The Collective Power: Investors like you browse these listings.
-You can choose to fund a single loan entirely or, more commonly, contribute small amounts (as low as €10, £10, or $10) to hundreds of different loans.
-This is the “crowd” in crowdlending.
+4. The Collective Power: Investors browse listings and contribute small amounts (as low as €10) to hundreds of different loans.
+This is the "crowd" in crowdlending.

 A Brief History: From Niche Idea to Mainstream Asset

-Borrowers were stranded: SMEs and individuals found it impossible to secure loans.
+1. Borrowers were stranded: SMEs and individuals found it impossible to secure loans.

-This perfect storm created an immense demand for alternative finance and a supply of investors hungry for yield.
-The decade that followed saw an explosion of platforms: Lending Club in the U.S., Funding Circle for business loans, and Mintos creating a global marketplace for loans.
+This created immense demand for alternative finance and a supply of investors hungry for yield.
+The decade that followed saw an explosion of platforms: Lending Club in the U.S., Funding Circle, and Mintos creating a global marketplace.
+Today, crowdlending is a multi-billion dollar industry, increasingly regulated and matured.

 Crowdlending vs. Crowdfunding vs. Traditional Banking: Understanding the Landscape